Saturday, 12 September 2009

 Dunkirk

-Dunkirk FC will play in the Midland League Premier Division in season 2014-15.
+Dunkirk FC will play in the United Counties League Division One in the 2024-25 season.

 My visit

-I had already taken full advantage of the zig zag bus ticket and trams on Wednesday 16th January 2009, when Pete Moss telephoned to find out my whereabouts.
-He kindly picked me up in the Nottingham suburb of Radford to kindly give me a lift to Lenton Lane which is near a flyover and devoid of decent transport links.
+I had already taken full advantage of the zig-zag bus ticket and trams when my mate Pete Moss telephoned to find out my whereabouts.
+He kindly picked me up in the Nottingham suburb of Radford to give me a lift to Lenton Lane which is near a flyover and devoid of decent transport links.

 We got to the open gates of the grounds car park where Dave, the groundsman who Pete knew, was boarding his cutter.
 He kindly unlocked the gate into the ground for me when I explained what I was doing, even though he seemed more than a little bemused.